On arithmetic of the superspecial locus: Introduction

-There have been a theory of modular forms mod $p$ initiated by Serre \cite{serre:quat} and more generally on algebraic modular forms developed by Gross \cite{gross:amf}.
-Under the framework of Gross' theory, Ghitza proved the Jacquet-Langlands correspondence modulo $p$ between modular forms on $\GSp_{2g}$ and algebraic modular forms on its compact inner form ``twisted at $p$ and $\infty$''.
+There has been a theory of modular forms mod $p$ initiated by Serre \cite{serre:quat} and more generally on algebraic modular forms developed by Gross \cite{gross:amf} where the superspecial locus plays an important role.
+Under the framework of Gross' theory, Ghitza \cite{ghitza:thesis} proved the Jacquet-Langlands correspondence (JLC) modulo $p$ between modular forms on $\GSp_{2g}$ and algebraic modular forms on its compact inner form ``twisted at $p$ and $\infty$''.
 He obtained this by restricting modular forms mod $p$ to the Siegel superspecial locus, and used the meaning of modular forms as global sections of an automorphic bundle.
-See loc. cit. for more details.
-This beautiful result has been carried over very recently by Reduzzi \cite{reduzzi:2011} for the Shimura varieties attached to unitary groups $GU(r,s)$ associated to imaginary quadratic fields where the prime $p$ is inert.
-Hopefully results in the present paper or strengthened ones could contribute to a construction of Galois representations attached to algebraic modular forms expected in Gross \cite[Chapter IV]{gross:amf}.
+The result of Ghitza has been generalized by Reduzzi \cite{reduzzi:2011} to the Shimura varieties attached to unitary groups $GU(r,s)$ associated to imaginary quadratic fields where the prime $p$ is inert.
+The description of $\Fp$-structure of the superspecial locus of this paper should provide finer information to the theory of algebraic modular forms.
+For example, the Frobenius map is closely related to an Atkin-Lehner involution.
+One can also consider the refined JLC modulo $p$ with respect to the decomposition of automorphic forms by the Galois action.